dragoon/dragoon.github.io/_posts/2020-06-13-aws-sagemaker-setup.md

 After the job is completed, the model will be stored on S3 at `s3://MY_BUCKET/sagemaker/model/JOB_NAME/output/model.tar.gz`

 The setup is quite involved, and I may have forgotten something along the way, so let me know in the comments if something doesn't work for you.

+[^1]: I was using this guide from Amazon as a starting point: <https://github.com/awslabs/amazon-sagemaker-examples/blob/master/advanced_functionality/tensorflow_bring_your_own/tensorflow_bring_your_own.ipynb>.
+      It also describes how to set up the inference, which we don’t cover here.